-So you think you want to be in band?
+So you want to be in band?
 Great idea!
 You’ll learn an instrument or two, be part of team and spend a lot of time with friends in band.
 Most kids start band in sixth grade, and almost everyone is brand new to music and band.
 If you start in sixth grade, you’ll be the same as everyone else.
 If you’re already in sixth grade or later, you can still jump in and start to learn.
 Whatever your age, there is a place for you in the band hall.
 We can’t fit the whole school in there, but there is room for you.

 STARTING IN MIDDLE SCHOOL

 You can join band by picking it as an elective choice when you choose classes for middle school.
 After that, you go to an “instrument selection day” at your middle school.
 You’ll meet the band directors and they will show you instruments and help you try to make a sound on them.
 After trying a few, you’ll probably have a few favorite choices.
 The band directors will help you choose and after that, you’re no longer just a person.
 You’re officially a Trumpet, a Clarinet, a Percussionist, a Tuba, a Saxophone, or whatever instrument was your favorite.
 You’re a member of the band!